wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 ## Comptia

 <a target="_blank" href="https://www.comptia.org/certifications/security">Security+</a>
 is considered an "entry level" exam but its detailed coverage of some obscure encryption protocols makes it difficult even for professionals.
-Nevertheless, DoD 8570 compliance means job candidates need to have passed to even apply for some government jobs.
+Nevertheless, <a target="_blank" href="https://public.cyber.mil/cw/cwmp/dod-approved-8570-baseline-certifications/">DoD 8570</a> compliance means job candidates need to have passed to it to just apply for some government jobs.

+PROTIP: I passed the Security+ after studying literally 4 years, on and off.
+What helped me get over the intimidation is to seek out the trick questions and delight in them as an intellectual curiosity.

 ## Cisco